sabirbagwan/sabirbagwan.github.io/_posts/2023-05-24-Regression-metrics.md

 Mean Percentage Error (MPE):
 It measures the average percentage difference between predicted and actual values.
 The formula for MPE is:

+$$
 𝑀𝑃𝐸=1/𝑛∗∑(𝑦−ŷ)/𝑦
+$$

 Advantages of Mean Percentage Error (MPE):

-Provides a percentage measure of the forecast error, which is more interpretable than absolute error measures.
+1. Provides a percentage measure of the forecast error, which is more interpretable than absolute error measures.
-Can be used to compare the accuracy of different forecasting methods.
+2. Can be used to compare the accuracy of different forecasting methods.

-Disadvantages of Mean Percentage Error (MPE):
+**Disadvantages of Mean Percentage Error (MPE):**

-Can produce biased results if the time series has zero or negative values, since the denominator in the calculation of the percentage error would be zero or negative.
+1 .Can produce biased results if the time series has zero or negative values, since the denominator in the calculation of the percentage error would be zero or negative.
-Not as popular as other error measures like MAE, MSE, RMSE, and MAPE.
+2. Not as popular as other error measures like MAE, MSE, RMSE, and MAPE.
-Does not take into account the magnitude of the errors, so it can be misleading if the errors have a wide range of values.
+3. Does not take into account the magnitude of the errors, so it can be misleading if the errors have a wide range of values.